 1974 will always be remembered among tennis fans as the year Jimmy Connors established his dominance of the men’s game.
 The American won three majors that year and could have made it a Grand Slam had he not been banned from playing the French Open for signing a contract with the World Team Tennis Circuit.

 Nonetheless, 1974 would also mark the beginning of Connors’ consecutive 160-week reign as the No. 1 men’s player in the world, a record which would not be beaten until three decades later by one Roger Federer.
-Connors still holds the record for most men’s single titles, however, totaling 109 tournament wins in his career.
+Connors still holds the record for most men’s single titles, however, totalling 109 tournament wins, including 8 grand slams throughout his career.

 7. John McEnroe